elgregus/skyhawk/documentation/skyHawkPmgrService.md

 #### bool updateFW(String filePath):

 The updateFw method is used to update the firmware in the LPM.<br>
-This call is quite long (can take up to 10 minutes) so it should be called in its own thread.

-- param  :
+param  :

-         + String filePath   : Path of the new .bin file to update the firmware with.
+- ​    + String filePath   : Path of the new .bin file to update the firmware with.
 - return :
          + Boolean : true for success, false for failure.